Autodesk-Forge/Data_Exchange_Samples/1.Access_Exchange_Container/README.md

 In this response payload, you are interested in `id` of the needed project.

-### 3. Identify the `folder id` where the source file resides
+### 3. Identify the Folder ID where the source file resides

-Having the `project id`, you have to get the top folders, out of which you are interested in "Project Files", by calling this command:
+Having the Project ID, you have to get the top folders, out of which you are interested in "Project Files", by calling this command:

 ```
 shell